davitonn2/davitonn2/README.md

   - 💬 I am 17 years old, living in Brazil.
 I'm always looking to improve my skills and grow in the tech world.

-  - ⚡ In my free time, I enjoy reading Manga, playing video games, listeng to music, learning new technologies, and reviewing the basics.
+  - ⚡ In my free time, I enjoy reading manga, playing video games, and listening to music.
+I also like learning new technologies and reviewing the basics to strengthen my knowledge.
 </details>

 <!-- Links -->